Breakfast in London, dinner in Barcelona

 -

-So I've attempted the impossible, combining seemingly-contradictory advice into one coherent section for newbie travellers covering all eventualities.
+So here I've attempted the impossible, combining seemingly-contradictory advice into one coherent section for newbie travellers covering all eventualities.
 Just remember I said attempted!
 Here it is, Train Connections 101.

 It takes just minutes to change trains